skippyr/river-dreams/README.md

 ![](preview.png)

 > [!NOTE]
 > The colors used in this theme are affected by the terminal theme settings.
+In
-> Theme used is [Flamerial](https://github.com/skippyr/flamerial).
-Font used is
+> the preview, the theme used is [Flamerial](https://github.com/skippyr/flamerial)
-> Mononoki (nerd font patched).
+> and font used is Mononoki (nerd font patched).

 It displays: